ory/k8s/docs/helm/kratos.md

 ## Helm Chart Configuration

-Please go to [k8s.ory.sh/helm/kratos](https://k8s.ory.sh/helm/kratos.html) for the full documentation on the Ory Kratos Helm Chart.
+Have a look at the [Ory Kratos Helm Chart README](https://github.com/ory/k8s/tree/master/helm/charts/kratos) for the full list of Helm Chart values.

 Additionally, the following extra settings are available: